Bobbythecoder2034/Promotional_Website/README.md

 # Promotion Website

 This project can be used as the promotional and sign up page for a product.
-It is currently tailored for ______
+It is currently tailored for Hollow Knight Plushies

 ## Run Locally